REANNZ/tuakiri-doc/edugain_resources/edugain_information_pack.md

 For more information about the R&S Entity Category, go to [refeds.org/category/research-and-scholarship](http://refeds.org/category/research-and-scholarship)

-# SIRTFI
+# SIRTFIv2

-Security Incident Response Trust Framework for Federated Identity (SIRTIFI).
+Security Incident Response Trust Framework for Federated Identity Version 2 (SIRTIFIv2).

-## What is SIRTFI?
+## What is SIRTFIv2?

-SIRTFI (Security Incident Response Trust Framework for Federated Identity) provides a lightweight framework to request and provide security incident response assistance, publish security incident contact information and review your service’s security incident capability.
+SIRTFIv2 (Security Incident Response Trust Framework for Federated Identity Version 2) provides a lightweight framework to request and provide security incident response assistance, publish security incident contact information and review your service’s security incident capability.

 ## Why does my organisation need to use SIRTFI?

-SIRTFI is an important global framework covering good practice for communicating about security incidents in an effective and timely manner.
-SIRTFI helps security contacts know who to contact in other organisations and the best channels to use.
-The SIRTFI framework is an initiative of REFEDS.
+SIRTFIv2 is an important global framework covering good practice for communicating about security incidents in an effective and timely manner.
+SIRTFIv2 helps security contacts know who to contact in other organisations and the best channels to use.
+The SIRTFIv2 framework is an initiative of REFEDS.

-## How does my organisation assert SIRTFI?
+## How does my organisation assert SIRTFIv2?

-### Assert SIRTFI
+### Assert SIRTFIv2

-**Step 1:** Read and understand the SIRTFI framework requirements.
+**Step 1:** Read and understand the SIRTFIv2 framework requirements.

 *   Go to [refeds.org/sirtfi](http://refeds.org/sirtfi)
-*   View the SIRTFI Framework ([refeds.org/wp-content/uploads/2016/01/Sirtfi-1.0.pdf](http://refeds.org/wp-content/uploads/2016/01/Sirtfi-1.0.pdf))
+*   View the SIRTFIv2 Framework ([https://refeds.org/wp-content/uploads/2022/08/Sirtfi-v2.pdf](https://refeds.org/wp-content/uploads/2022/08/Sirtfi-v2.pdf))

-**Step 2:** Self-assess your organisational capability against the SIRTFI requirements.
+**Step 2:** Self-assess your organisational capability against the SIRTFIv2 requirements.

 **Step 3:** Provide your security contact information to Tuakiri to share with security contacts in other federations.